Coimbatore Tamil Nadu, India Travel Guide

 The nearby Western Ghats present spectacular geological features, including ancient mountain ranges, valleys, and rock formations.

-Coimbatore is an inland city and has no beaches.
+Coimbatore is an inland city and has without beaches.
 Valankulam The body of water is the most prominent lake.
-The Siruvani River is a water source, known for its water quality.
+The Siruvani River is a water source, known for its the condition of the water.

 Located near Mettupalayam, this is a sizable water and amusement park offering a fun-filled day with various rides and slides.